melodicore/dfxengine/text/README.md

       `ConfigurationKeys.LIST_LAST_DELIMITER` should be used instead of `ConfigurationKeys.DELIMITER`.
 The default value is `true`

+All `NumberFormatter` implementations are annotated with `@Component` for the [Injector](../injector) module and will be automatically instantiated by it.

 ## [`NumberSuffixFormatter`](../text-api/src/main/java/me/datafox/dfxengine/text/api/NumberSuffixFormatter.java)

 `NumberSuffixFormatter` is an interface that separates a `BigDecimal` number into a mantissa and an exponent.
 It is used by number formatters.
 There are three default implementations of number suffix formatter:

 * [`ExponentSuffixFormatter`](src/main/java/me/datafox/dfxengine/text/suffix/ExponentSuffixFormatter.java) splits a
   number into a mantissa and an exponent based on two configuration keys:
     * `ConfigurationKey<Integer> INTERVAL` determines the interval of exponents.
 For values larger than 1, the exponent is rounded down to the nearest multiple of the interval, and the mantissa is scaled accordingly.
 A value of 3 is equivalent to engineering representation.
-Values smaller than ` are not allowed.
+Values smaller than 1 are not allowed.
 The default value is 1
     * `ConfigurationKey<Boolean> EXPONENT_PLUS` determines if the exponent should be prefixed by a plus when it is positive.
 The default value is `false`
 * [`CharDigitSuffixFormatter`](src/main/java/me/datafox/dfxengine/text/suffix/CharDigitSuffixFormatter.java) is